qwer777/dotfiles/README.md

 # dotfiles
 Common dotfiles that I use.
-To easily install and setup this repo, run the following 2 lines (run `cat setupdotfiles` before the second line if you want to review the code first):
+To easily install and setup this repo, run the following 2 lines (run `cat mydotfiles` before the second line if you want to review the code first):
 ```
-wget git.io/setupdotfiles && chmod u+x setupdotfiles
+wget git.io/mydotfiles && chmod u+x mydotfiles
-./setupdotfiles
+./mydotfiles
 ```